Brown-University-Library/geodata_map_inventory/README.md

 ### Development Notes

+This is a tkinter application built around 2 custom data structures: an AutocompleteCombobox (a drop-down menu that autocompletes typed-in entries) and a LabeledDropDownMenu, which bundles together a drop-down menu with other tkinter widgets and links these bundled objects to each other in a hierarchical order, which facilitates the dynamic updating of one menu's options based on user selections on the others.

+The main executable script file (bul_topo_tool.py) is organized into sections, starting with the code for these custom classes.
+Below that are sections for tool initialization, recording regular maps, recording exception maps, removing records, and miscellaneous operations, all of which solely consist of methods.
+The code that actually builds the main tool window and runs the application is at the bottom, after the methods.

+### Scratch

 Completed:
 - reading in the USGS topo data into a nested dictionary structure
 - basic skeleton of the GUI window